 - A. The service record documents the nature and course of a Member's progress in treatment.
 To bill Medicaid, providers must ensure that their documentation is consistent with the requirements contained in this policy.
 The staff member who provides the service is responsible for accurately documenting the services billed to and reimbursed by Medicaid.
 Service notes must meet the requirements of the DHHS Records Management and Documentation Manual.
-Medication administration records (MAR) or electronic MARs must meet requirements of 10A NCAC 27G .0209 (c)(4). - IX.
-Program Requirements (For additional program requirements not listed here, please refer to North Carolina Medicaid State Policy Site for Clinical Coverage Policy No: 8A-7 Ambulatory Withdrawal Management Without Extended Onsite Monitoring (ASAM 1WM), Section 6.0 at https://medicaid.ncdhhs.gov/providers/program-specific-clinical-coverage-policies.

-- A. Ambulatory Withdrawal Management without Extended On-Site Monitoring is an organized outpatient service that provides medically supervised evaluation, withdrawal management, and referral services according to a predetermined schedule.
+Medication administration records (MAR) or electronic MARs must meet requirements of 10A NCAC 27G .0209 (c)(4). - VIII.
+Program Requirements (For additional program requirements not listed here, please refer to North Carolina Medicaid State Policy Site for Clinical Coverage Policy No: 8A-7 Ambulatory Withdrawal Management Without Extended Onsite Monitoring (ASAM 1WM), Section 6.0 at Program Specific Clinical Coverage Policies | NC Medicaid (ncdhhs.gov). - A. Ambulatory Withdrawal Management without Extended On-Site Monitoring is an organized outpatient service that provides medically supervised evaluation, withdrawal management, and referral services according to a predetermined schedule.
 Services are provided in regularly scheduled sessions to be delivered under a defined set of policies and procedures or medical protocols. - B. Required components of this service must contain the following: - 1.
 A comprehensive clinical assessment within three (3) calendar days of admission; - 2.
 An initial assessment including an addiction focused history and physical examination, including a pregnancy test, as indicated, at admission by a physician or physician extender; - 3.
 A nursing evaluation upon admission; - 4.
 Individualized service plan; - 5.
 Daily assessment of progress during withdrawal management and any treatment changes; - 6.
 Ability to conduct or arrange for laboratory and toxicology tests, which can be point-of-care testing; - 7.
-Provide education to Member regarding prescribed medications, potential drug interactions and side effects: - 8.
-Medically necessary clinical services including individual therapy, as indicated; - 9.
+Provide education to Member regarding prescribed medications, potential drug interactions and side effects;

+- 8. Medically necessary clinical services including individual therapy, as indicated; - 9.
 Arranges involvement of family members or significant others in the withdrawal management process, and with informed consent; - 10.
 Availability of specialized psychological and psychiatric consultation and supervision for biomedical, emotional, behavioral, and cognitive problems, as indicated; - 11.
 Provide crisis interventions, when clinically appropriate; - 12.
 Provide 24-hour access to emergency medical consultation services; - 13.
 Provide education to family members or significant others regarding withdrawal management process; - 14.
 Ability to assist in accessing transportation services for a Member who lacks safe transportation; - 15.
 Provide linkage and coordination with care management; - 16.
 Affiliation with other ASAM levels of care and behavioral health providers for linkage and referrals for counseling, medical, psychiatric, and continuing care; and - 17.
-Discharge planning beginning at admission.
+Discharge planning beginning at admission. - 18.
+Program medical staff shall be available to provide 24-hour access for emergency medical consultation services, in-person or virtually. - 19.
+This facility must be in operation a minimum of eight hours per day, all five weekdays (Monday through Friday), and a minimum of four hours daily on the weekend (Saturday and Sunday).
+The hours of operation must be extended based on member need.
+This service must be available for admission seven days per week.
 Program medical staff shall be available to provide 24-hour access for emergency medical consultation services, in-person or virtually.

-X. Expected Outcomes
+IX.
+Expected Outcomes